 It’s usually best to wait to get Varivax if a person is moderately or severely ill at the time the shot is scheduled.
 Pregnant women should wait to get vaccinated until after they give birth, and women should wait at least one month after getting the chickenpox vaccine to get pregnant.
 The effects of the vaccine on fetal development are unknown, and it’s not known whether varicella vaccine virus is expelled in human milk, according to the FDA.

 Check with a doctor before receiving the chickenpox vaccine if the patient has HIV/AIDS or another disease that affects the immune system, or if the patient has any kind of cancer.
-Also tell a doctor if the patient is being treated with drugs that affect the immune system, such as steroids, for two weeks or longer; getting cancer treatment with radiation or drugs; or has recently had a transfusion or was given other blood products.
+Also tell a doctor if the patient is an organ transplant recipient or being treated with drugs that affect the immune system, such as steroids, for two weeks or longer; getting cancer treatment with radiation or drugs; or has recently had a transfusion or was given other blood products.

 After getting Varivax, do not take aspirin or aspirin-containing products for six weeks.
 Though rare, it’s possible to spread the chickenpox virus to others once a patient has gotten the vaccine, so it’s important to try to avoid contact with certain groups of people for up to six weeks after receiving Varivax.
 These groups include: people who have a weakened immune system; pregnant women who have never had chickenpox; newborn babies whose mothers have never had chickenpox and newborn babies born at less than 28 weeks of pregnancy.